istio/tools/perf/stability/README.md

 ### Upgrade

-There is an optional cronjob deployed to do a canary upgrade to the latest dev build of specific branch, to disable that just comment out [canary_upgrader_job](https://github.com/istio/tools/blob/master/perf/stability/long_running.sh#L55-L57)
+There is an optional cronjob deployed to do a canary upgrade to the latest dev build of specific branch, to enable that just set environment variable `CANARY_UPGRADE_MODE` to `true` before running [long_running.sh](./long_running.sh)

 ## Setup Tests

 To run the tests, run `make stability`.
 To delete them, run `make clean-stability`.

 You can also set env variables:

 * `DRY_RUN` to just generate the yaml files without applying

 To run only some tests, run `make TEST`.
 For example, `make mysql`.